Tevinthuku/teach-myself-rebasing/README.md

 This demo will teach me on rebasing

+## D will also be here

+And the bottom as well

 ## Thinking of B here

 Would want to have B here, then handle A after C.